- General information on Canadian Military Colleges

-No. To apply, contact your nearest Recruiting Centre by calling 1-800-856-8488 or apply online.
+No. To apply, contact your nearest Recruiting Centre by calling 1-800-856-8488 or apply online (Select Continue to GCKey).
 However, we suggest that candidates also apply to another educational institution in case they are not selected.

 I applied to the ROTP and received a negative response without further explanation.
 May I know the reason of the refusal so I can improve my file for a future application?

 Your local Recruiting Center is responsible to conduct the selection process and will be in a position to inform you about the reasons of your refusal and help you with other options.
 You may discuss with a Military Career Counsellor (MCC) or a Recruiter by calling 1-800-856-8488